 About YPC Video

-Almost 1,400 children from ages 7 to 18 participate annually through YPC's core after-school program, its Satellite program in New York City public schools, a national affiliate in Tenafly, New Jersey, and since 2012, its first after-school community chorus located in New York City's Washington Heights area and at Goddard Riverside Community Center.
+Over 1,600 children from ages 7 to 18 participate annually through YPC’s core after-school program, its satellite program in New York City public schools and two thriving after-school community choruses in Manhattan’s Washington Heights area and at Goddard Riverside Community Center.